DucHiep1712/vinen-cms/docs/VERCEL_DEPLOYMENT.md

 Your deployment is working if:
 - All test endpoints return 200 status
 - Environment variables are detected correctly
-- Cloudinary can be imported without errors
+- ImgBB can be imported without errors
 - File uploads work successfully
 - No CORS errors in browser console